 A Little Bit About Me

 I never set out to be a sports writer.
-I grew up in Buffalo, New York wanting to be the next Judy Blume and a bestselling author.
+I grew up in Buffalo, New York wanting to be a bestselling author.
 But life had a different plan.
 After graduating from Randolph Macon College in 2000 with a degree in English/Creative Writing, I set off on a twisty writing journey.
-I spent time as a web writer for a college, a high school sports journalist for a small town weekly paper, and a copywriter at The Buffalo News.
-Eventually, I combined all of the skills I learned along the way and began freelancing in 2009 — writing articles, taglines for advertising companies, feature profiles for a national lesbian magazine, and working on my first young adult LGBTQ fiction book.
+I spent time as a communications writer for a university, a high school sports journalist for a small town weekly paper, and a copywriter at The Buffalo News.
+Eventually, I combined all of the skills I learned along the way, and began a career as a freelance writer in 2009 — writing articles for print, taglines and marketing content for advertising companies, feature profiles for a national publication, and working on young adult fiction books.

-In 2015, I began focusing more and more on sports — primarily women athletes.
-Eventually, I realized I had a knack for writing feature profiles and I began branching out to different publications.
+In 2015, I began focusing on sports writing — primarily women athletes.
+I quickly realized I had a knack for writing feature profiles and columns.
 Since then, my work has been published both locally and nationally in a variety of publications and on media sites, including Deadspin, The Ringer, ESPN/espnW, Teen Vogue, The Guardian, Allure, NBC.com, The Huffington Post and more.
-In 2018, I was hired as a contributing writer for The Athletic Buffalo and appeared regularly on a Buffalo-based sports radio show.
-Today, I write about women’s basketball and the WNBA for The Athletic and Just Women’s Sports.
+In 2018, I was hired as a contributing sports writer for The Athletic Buffalo and appeared regularly on a Buffalo-based sports radio show.

 Awards and Recognition

 2018 Best American Sports Writing – Notable Mention

 My Father, President Donald J. Trump and the Buffalo Bills

 2008 Golden Crown Literary Society Award – Debut Author